aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-dapp.md

 ### Aptos Wallet

-Before starting this tutorial, install the [Petra extension](../guides/install-petra-wallet-extension).
+Before starting this tutorial, install the [Petra wallet extension](../guides/install-petra-wallet-extension).

 After you install it:

 1. Open the Wallet and click **Create a new wallet**.
 Then click **Create account** to create an Aptos Account.
 2. Copy the private key.
 You will need it to set up the Aptos CLI in the next section.
 3. See the [user instructions](https://petra.app/docs/use) on petra.app for help.
+4. Switch to the Devnet network by clicking, settings, network, and selecting **devnet**.
+5. Click the faucet button to ensure you can receive test tokens.

 :::tip
 Ensure your account has sufficient funds to perform transactions by clicking the **Faucet** button.